-The Section 106 Agreement outlines a number of items which are to be included in the Historic Environment, Ecology and Landscape Management Plan which include annual monitoring of the plan, details of all new hedgerows to be planted, details of the proposed management regime for existing hedgerows, replacement tree planting, tree height management, grassland management and wildlife surveys and management.
+The Section 106 Agreement outlines several items which are to be included in the Historic Environment, Ecology and Landscape Management Plan which include annual monitoring of the plan, details of all new hedgerows to be planted, details of the proposed management regime for existing hedgerows, replacement tree planting, tree height management, grassland management and wildlife surveys and management.

-A Steering Group has been established to advise on the Historic Environment Ecology and Landscape Management Plan (HEELMP) as outlined in the Section 106 Agreement and has members from Birmingham Airport, Solihull MBC, Natural England and Warwickshire Wildlife Trust.
-Monthly monitoring visits were undertaken throughout 2021.
-Quarterly steering group meetings were held in May, September and December with a site visit in November.
+A Steering Group has been established to advise on the Historic Environment Ecology and Landscape Management Plan (HEELMP) as outlined in the Section 106 Agreement and has members from Birmingham Airport, Solihull MBC, Natural England, and Warwickshire Wildlife Trust.

+Monthly monitoring visits were undertaken throughout 2022 and quarterly steering group meetings were held in February, May, and November with a site visit in June.